SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Multi-view 3D Reconstruction

-Our inputs for multi-view 3D reconstruction are multi-view images for the target objects with known camera poses.
+In this section we describe how to perform multi-view 3D reconstruction using our differentiable renderer.
+This is a proof of concept, where we assume known camera poses, illumination, and surface appearance, and we only optimize over the 3D shape represented by the SDF.
+Our inputs are synthetically rendered images from a fixed set of camera poses.
+We set the camera poses to point from the center of each face and edge, and from each vertex of the object bounding box towards its center, where the bounding box is a cube.
+Since the cube has 6 faces, 8 vertices, and 12 edges, we obtain 26 camera poses in total. \autoref{fig:input} shows the input images we used to reconstruct the bunny in our experiments.
 In addition, we initialize the SDF to a sphere.
-In our current experiments, we set the camera poses to point from the center of each face and edge, and from each vertex of the bounding box towards its center, where the bounding box is a cube.
-Since the cube has 6 faces, 8 vertices, and 12 edges, we obtain 26 camera poses in total. \autoref{fig:input} shows the input images we used to reconstruct the bunny in our experiments.